q-rapids/qrapids-eval/README.md

 }
 ```

-The complexity query is based on a [bool query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) and uses a [bucket range aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-range-aggregation.html) to derive results.
+The complexity query is based on a [bool query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) and uses a [bucket range aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-range-aggregation.html) to derive its results.
 The query considers documents/records that fulfill the following conditions:
 + Only documents with a specific {{bcKey}} (only files of this project)
-+ Only documents with a specific {{snapshotDate}} (parameter derived in params query 01_snapshotDate)
++ Only documents with a specific {{snapshotDate}} (parameter derived in * params query * 01_snapshotDate)
 + Only documents for metric "function_complexity"
 + Only documents with qualifier "FIL" (analyze only files, not folders etc.)